-The car’s battery capacity can usually be seen in its derivative, for example the Renault ZOE 100kW i GT Line R135 50KWh 5dr Auto has a 50kWh battery which has a range of about 239 miles.
+The car’s battery capacity can usually be seen in its derivative, for example, the Renault ZOE 100kW i GT Line R135 50KWh 5dr Auto has a 50kWh battery that has a range of about 239 miles.

-An electric motor can be seen as a very complex thing, however the way the battery and electric motor intertwine together can be understood in relatively simple terms.
+An electric motor is a complex piece of engineering, however, the way the battery and electric motor work together can be understood in relatively simple terms.

-An electric car has no alternator like that used in a petrol or diesel to recharge the battery.
+An electric car has no alternator to recharge the battery, like that seen in a petrol or diesel vehicle.
 Instead, the electric motor adopts this role too, when you take your foot off the accelerator the rotor starts spinning faster; this helps to recharge the battery.

 Electric motors are very clever because of their ability to send energy back into the battery that would have otherwise been lost.

 When a petrol or diesel car brakes, hydraulic fluid pushes the brake pads against the brake discs on the wheels.
 This process uses friction to convert the kinetic energy into other forms of ‘wasted’ energy that is lost to the surrounding environment.
 This slows the car down but isn’t particularly efficient.